SilverCrow0930/OneCut/CURSOR_ASSISTANT_INTEGRATION.md

 ## 🎉 Conclusion

-The new Cursor-style AI assistant provides a professional, feature-rich interface that matches modern AI development tools.
+The new Enhanced AI assistant provides a professional, feature-rich interface that matches modern AI development tools.
 It maintains backward compatibility while adding powerful new capabilities for video editing workflows.

 The implementation is production-ready and can be integrated immediately into the existing Lemona editor.